-For this segment, we are going to work with the step3 project file in the sample files so double click on it.
-Use the Media Browser and browse to the "Media Files" folder and double click on one of the media files.
-It will be displayed in the Source Monitor (top left) and you can press Play or take the blue playhead to move it.
-You don't have to drag the blue playhead; just click where you want it to go.
+In the Project Panel (lower left), use the Media Browser (if the Media Browser isn't visible, click the >> at the top right of the panel) and browse to the "Media Files" folder and double click on one of the media files.
+It will be displayed in the Source Monitor (top left) and you can press the Play icon or drag the blue playhead to move it.
+However, you don't have to drag the blue playhead; just click where you want it to go.

-Within the Project file, you can organize clips into bins.
+Within the Project Panel, you can organize clips into bins.
 To create a bin, you can click the folder icon at the bottom right of the Project Panel (just immediately to the right of the Search icon).
 We'll name it Shots and click away to apply the name.
 You can double click the bin and you will then have the same options.
 You can put multiple items into a bin with one step by shift-clicking them and dragging them onto the new bin icon.
 You can put bins into bins by shift-clicking several bins and then dragging them onto the new bins icon.

 If you right click on the clip in Premiere Pro and choose "Reveal in Explorer", it will take you to the location of the file (i.e. where the clip is pointing to).
 You can rename a clip in Premiere Pro and the file the clip is pointing to will not change.

 The left side of the Timeline Panel is called the Track Header.
-In the Track Header, drag up at the border between the v1 and v2 layer to give the v1 layer more height so that the content of the thmbnails will be visible.
+In the Track Header, drag up at the border between the v1 and v2 layer to give the v1 layer more height so that the content of the thumbnails will be visible.
 In the Program area above, you can click the play button to play the sequence of clips.
 Hitting the space bar is another way to play and stop the sequence from playing.
 You can click at any point in the timeline above and the playhead will move there.
 You can drag the playhead in the Timeline panel to go quickly through the sequence.

 To remove a clip from the sequence, just click on it to select it, and hit delete; Ctrl-Z undoes this.
 To delete it without leaving a gap, press the Shift key when you press delete.

-Lower down in the Export Settings dialog, there are several categories: effect, video, audio, etc. If you choose video, you'll see that most of the settings are grayed out, and this is because there is a checkmark for each category so that it will match the source.
+Lower down in the Export Settings dialog, there are several categories: effect, video, audio, etc. If you choose video, you'll see that most of the settings are grayed out, and this is because there is a check mark for each category so that it will match the source.
 If you uncheck the box, you can then change the settings.

 Higher up in the Export Settings dialog, there is a summary of the Output and Source.
 The output settings in this case will match the source settings because the Preset we are using is Match Source - High bitrate.

-Revised: November 25, 2019.
+Revised: November 11, 2021.
 Comments to Bill Pegram, email@example.com